Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 - Replace the water every 2 to 3 days.

 - After 4 to 8 weeks, the cuttings will grow roots.

-- Keep changing the water until the cutting has long roots.
+- Keep changing the water until the cuttings have long roots.

-- Fill pots with growth medium, make a hole big enough to take the cutting’s roots, and gently fill up the hole with soil.
+- Fill pots with growth medium, make a hole big enough to accommodate a single cutting’s roots, add the cutting, and gently fill the hole with soil.
 Add a little water.

-- You can plant several cuttings in a pot, depending on the container’s size but keep them roughly a thumb’s length apart.
+- You can plant several cuttings in a pot but keep them roughly a thumb’s length apart.